Oberon (operating system): Project Oberon 2013

 In 2013, Wirth and Paul Reed completed a re-implementation of the original Oberon System for the Digilent Xilinx Spartan 3 FPGA Starter Board.
-The work includes a revision of "Project Oberon", identified as Project Oberon (New Edition 2013).
+The work includes a revision of "Project Oberon", identified as "Project Oberon (New Edition 2013)".

 In 2015, Reed collaborated with Victor Yurkovsky to create OberonStation, a Xilinx Spartan 3-based computer designed specifically to run Oberon.

 The system has since been ported to a Xilinx Spartan 6 FPGA Pepino development board by Saanlima Electronics, and a Xilinx Artix 7-based Digilent Nexys A7-100 FPGA Trainer board by CFB Software.

-Peter de Wachter implemented an emulator for it, which was also ported to Java and JavaScript by Michael Schierl, running in modern browsers, and ported to Free Pascal/Ultibo by Markus Greim and to Go.
-Andreas Pirklbauer maintains an experimental version and extensions of Project Oberon 2013 at GitHub.
+Peter de Wachter implemented an emulator for it, which was also ported to Java and JavaScript by Michael Schierl, running in modern browsers.